-It’s so often that we run around looking to meet and greet, make connection, and if available, receive some good referrals for the effort we put out.
+We often run around looking to meet and greet, make connections, and if possible, receive some quality referrals for the efforts we put out.

-That phrase has stuck with me every day since she said that.
+That phrase has stuck with me every day since then.

-So the question you might ask yourself is this – When it comes to giving referrals, how are you doing?
+So the question you might ask yourself is this: When it comes to giving referrals, how am I doing?

-Many people I know often state that’s its not easy finding and giving referrals to other.
+Many people I know often say its not easy to find and give referrals to others.

 While giving good referrals is an art, there is also a science to it.

-The purpose behind giving good referrals is not a mystery, but it does require an understanding of the steps of referral giving.
+The purpose behind giving good referrals is not a mystery, but it does require an understanding of the steps of the referral giving process.

-- Be a good Listener – Listen for the needs of people you know with whom you meet and wish to develop a relationship with.
-Good Referral Givers mind other’s people’s business.
-Remember, when you speak, you learn what you know, when you listen, you learn what other know, and have a need for.
+Listen for the needs of people you meet and wish to develop a relationship with.
+Good referral givers mind other people’s business.
+Remember, when you speak, you learn what you know.
+When you listen, you learn what other people know, and have a need for.

-- Give a business card of the person you are referring – Always carry at least three business cards of each person in your network of key contacts.
+Always carry at least three business cards of each person in your network of key contacts.
 When you meet someone who has a need, be prepared not only to mention a name, but also to pass along the person’s business card.
-Doing so gives your referral added weight and immediate action, which often leads to some positive results.
+Doing so gives your referral added weight and immediate action, which often leads to positive results.

-- Ask for calling permission – Ask the prospect if you’re associate can call them.
+Ask the prospect if your associate can call them.
 This action can make the distinction between a good referral and a poor referral.
 A good referral has an immediate need and the prospect is willing to accept a phone call from your associate.
-Even if the individual does not have a direct or immediate need, securing permission for your associate to call gives the individual an opportunity to develop a new relationship
+Even if the individual does not have a direct or immediate need, securing permission for your associate to call gives the individual an opportunity to develop a new relationship.

-- Call your associate – After referring an individual from your network of key contacts, call the individual to make him or her aware of the referral.
-Relay everything you know about the prospect you referred to him or her.
+After referring an individual from your network of key contacts, call that person to make him or her aware of the referral.
+Relay everything you know about the prospect you referred.
 The information you pass on to them may be invaluable.
 Your information may point out a common thread that can help the new relationship develop.

 So when all is said and done, a good referral is when you recommend someone that you know, like and trust… to someone you care about.